BeauRussell/OpenSourceBot/README.md

 This is the easy part.
 Once you have followed all the steps above, make sure your command prompt is pointed into the directory the bot is in, if you're not sure, you can close the command prompt, reopen it, and type in the same `cd desktop/OpenSourceBot-master` command.
-From there write in the following command (You can paste the values from the website by copying them, then middle clicking on the command prompt).
+From there write in the following command (You can paste the values from the website by copying them, then using the SHIFT + INS shortcut).

 ```
 streammebot -k <bot key> -s <bot secret> -i <your id>